GiulioBag/Basics-of-Deep-Learning/README.md

 rates result in rapid changes and require fewer training epochs.
-A learning rate that is too large can cause the model to converge too quickly to a suboptimal solution, whereas a learning rate that is too small can cause the process to get stuck. $\eta$ may be the most important hyperparameter for the model.
+A learning rate that is too large can cause the model to converge too quickly to a suboptimal solution, whereas a learning rate that is too small can cause the process to get stuck. η may be the most important hyperparameter for the model.

 SGD presents some problems if there are local minimums or saddles.
 For